ElektraInitiative/libelektra/doc/decisions/elektra_web_recursive.md

-# elektra-web recursive structure
+# Elektra Web recursive structure

 ## Issue

-After deciding how to remotely manage instances and groups of instances (clusters) with elektra-web, there is still the issue of recursively nested clusters (clusters of clusters).
+After deciding how to remotely manage instances and groups of instances (clusters) with Elektra Web, there is still the issue of recursively nested clusters (clusters of clusters).

 ## Constraints